2023 CSC Academic All-Region

 Sophomore (2020-21)

-Keller got her sophomore campaign off to a strong start, playing consistently at the No. 1 and No. 2 position for the Razorbacks.
+Keller got her sophomore campaign off to a strong start, playing consistently at the No. 1 and No. 2 positions for the Razorbacks.
 In the fall, Keller had four wins and advanced to the round of 16 in the ITA Central Regional where she lost to a fellow Razorback.
 In doubles, Keller and partner Jackie Carr advanced to the quarterfinals with wins over Missouri State and TCU.
 In fall competition, the duo won five of their six matches.
 Keller won her first four matches to start spring competition.
 Keller helped lead Arkansas to its best start since 2005, with its 10th-straight victory upsetting No. 9 Vanderbilt after battling back in a first set loss to defeat Emma Kurtz in the No. 2 position (4-6, 6-3, 6-3).
 Keller and teammate Laura Rijkers handed the Commodores duo of Rosca and Lee their second loss of the season.
 Keller became the first Razorback recipient of the newly established SEC Newcomer of the Week honor, recognizing a player whose freshman season was interrupted by the global pandemic.
 In doubles, Keller had several partners but found the most success with Jackie Carr.
 The duo started their fall season together and ended the spring season together with a 7-5 record.
 Keller ended her sophomore campaign with a win over Old Dominion’s No. 51 Yulia Starodubtseva (6-4, 6-4) in the NCAA Tournament.

-Freshman (2019-2020)
+Freshman (2019-20)

 Prior to Arkansas